ethanuppal/mtrack/README.md

 leak: Pointer 0x7f5c858ec280 (893 bytes) last allocated at main.c:37 was not freed.
 ```

 That makes much more sense!
 We see two issues: a bad free and a memory leak.
 Let's look at the memory leak first.
-We have leaked 893 bytes on like 37.
+We have leaked 893 bytes on line 37.
 That line looks like:

 ```c
 void* LOL = tmalloc(893); // random leak